 Travel with your pet

 Most airlines have a division dedicated to arranging and caring for animal baggage.
 You must make your pet’s travel arrangements with this group.
-And your pet must travel with you in the pressurized baggage section aboard the same flight.
+Your pet must travel with you in the pressurized baggage section aboard the same flight.

-If Fido misses the flight or gets put on a plane other than the one you are aboard, it becomes a completely different type of “import”.
-Then you’ll be involved with completely different paperwork and different rules.
+If Fido misses the flight or gets put on a plane other than the one you are aboard, it becomes an entirely different type of “import”.
+Then, you’ll be involved with entirely different paperwork and different rules.
 You really don’t want to go there.

 Your pet’s fare will be determined by its weight and size.
 Your flight is scheduled to land late in the afternoon?
 Or is it delayed and lands in Costa Rica late in the afternoon?
-Then it is possible that your pet will do an “overnight” adventure in a warehouse.
+Then your pet may do an “overnight” adventure in a warehouse.
 This warehouse is just off the airport grounds.
 This will incur an extra fee.

-Like one of the highest levels in an Internet video game, your degree of difficulty increases when trying to book a flight based on it landing here in the morning or early afternoon.
-Add in buying your ticket with miles and you can have an avatar created in your likeness.
+Like one of the highest levels in an Internet video game, your degree of difficulty increases when booking a flight based on it landing here in the morning or early afternoon.
+Add in buying your ticket with miles, and you can have an avatar created in your likeness.

 A Pet Broker in Costa Rica

-The airline I used, changed its policy just before I booked our dog.
-They were requiring a “pet broker” to receive our dog in Costa Rica.
+The airline I used changed its policy just before I booked our dog.
+They required a “pet broker” to receive our dog in Costa Rica.
 Then, the pet broker could take him through Costa Rican customs and agriculture inspection at the airport.
 I set about to find a pet broker and was directed by GoDutch agents to a couple that had recently arrived on the same airline with their pet.

 Luckily, they were pleased with the service and the price.
 I wound up using their pet broker to bring your dog in.
-We were so happy with the result.
-I am not in the habit of throwing out endorsements, but it isn’t easy finding someone you can trust with a member of your family.
+We were delighted with the result.
+I am not in the habit of throwing out endorsements but finding someone you can trust with a member of your family isn’t easy.
 We decided that this was how we took our dog and that he should arrive safely.

 We had a great experience with Pet broker Jorge Villalobos, (506) 8822 3497, email@example.com

 There is another logistical challenge.
 The required veterinary exam certificate cannot be issued more than ten days before landing in Costa Rica.
-Note that the issuing vet must also be certified and registered with the USDA.
-This is a special USDA form specifically for forwarding animals to foreign shores.
+The issuing vet must also be certified and registered with the USDA.
+This is a USDA form specifically for forwarding animals to foreign shores.
 If any part of the form is filled out incorrectly, it will be returned, and a corrected form must be re-submitted.

-The certificate must be sent to a regional USDA office in between the exam and landing within ten days.
-Then it has to be certified by a vet from their animal export division.
+The certificate must be sent to a regional USDA office between the exam and landing within ten days.
+Then, it must be certified by a vet from their animal export division.
 My ten-day window included two weekends and one national holiday.
 And the USDA staff doesn’t work on weekends or holidays.

 My solution was to call ahead and explain the problem.
 I was advised to get a pre-approval by faxing the paperwork to them before I sent the original.
-And then send the form via next-day air with a next-day air return envelope enclosed.
+Then send the form via next-day air with a next-day air return envelope enclosed.

 The Computer System is down

-Our arrival was 1 ½ hour before our dog was supposed to be ready to exit customs.
-So to fill in the void, we arranged to have our driver take us for a little grocery shopping after we arrived.
+Our arrival was 1 ½ hours before our dog was supposed to be ready to exit customs.
+So, to fill in the void, we arranged to have our driver take us for a bit of grocery shopping after we arrived.
 We returned to the broker’s building only to find that the C.R.
 Custom’s computer system was partially down.
-Everything was supposed to lock up tight right at 5 PM, but at 5:20 we were reunited with our dog.
-I don’t think anyone liked the idea of leaving an animal already in a kennel for 18 hours locked in an empty warehouse overnight.
+Everything was supposed to lock up tight right at 5 p.m., but at 5:20, we were reunited with our dog.
+I don’t think anyone liked leaving an animal in a kennel for 18 hours locked in an empty warehouse overnight.

 I expect that the way we did this shows you some options if you have to bring your dog to Costa Rica yourself.

 The writer of this blog, Ticonuevo, is a US expat who moved to Costa Rica.
 He and his wife used the services of GoDutch Realty to purchase a property in Costa Rica.
-In his blogs, Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.
+In his blogs, Ticonuevo describes his experiences of moving to Costa Rica and starting a new life.